-f{SW} is the switching frequency
+· f{SW} is the switching frequency

-Using only ceramic capacitors is recommended for skip mode.
+Only using ceramic capacitors is recommended for Skip mode.

-7.4.2 Forced Continuous-Conduction Mode
+7.4.2 Forced Continuous Conduction Mode

-When the MODE pin is tied to the AGND pin through a resistor less than 60.4 k Ω , the controller operates in continuous conduction mode (CCM) during light-load conditions.
+When the MODE pin is tied to the AGND pin through a resistor less than 60.4 k Ω , the controller operates in Continuous-conduction mode (CCM) during light-load conditions.
 During CCM, the switching frequency maintained to an almost constant level over the entire load range which is suitable for applications requiring tight control of the switching frequency at the cost of lower efficiency.

-7.4.3 Powering The Device From A 12-V Bus
+7.4.3 Powering the Device from a 12-V Bus

 The device works well when powering from a 12-V bus with a single V{IN} configuration.
-As a single V{IN} configuration, the internal LDO is powered by a 12-V bus and generates 3.0-V output to bias the internal analog circuitry and also powers up the gate drives.
-The V{IN} input range under this configuration is 4 V to 16 V for up to 15-A load current.
-The V{IN} range can be extended down to 3 V if the desired load current is no more than 12 A. Figure 7-4 shows an example for this single V{IN} configuration.
+As a single V{IN} configuration, the internal LDO is powered by a 12-V bus and generates a 3.0-V output to bias the internal analog circuitry and powers up the gate drives.
+The V{IN} input range under this configuration is 4 V to 16 V for up to 20-A load current.

-V{IN} and EN are the two signals to enable the part.
-For start-up sequence, any sequence between the V{IN} and EN signals can power the device up correctly.

-Figure 7-4.
-Single V{IN} Configuration With 12-V Bus

-7.4.4 Powering The Device From A 3.3-V Bus

-The device can also work for up to 15-A load current when powering from a 3.3-V bus with a single V{IN} configuration.
-To ensure the internal analog circuitry and the gate drives are powered up properly, the VCC pin should be shorted to VIN pins with low impedance trace.
-A trace with at least 24-mil width is recommended.
-A 2.2- μ F, at least 6.3-V rating VCC-to-PGND decoupling capacitor is still recommended to be placed as close as possible to VCC pin.
-Due to the maximum rating limit on the VCC pin, the V{IN} input range under this configuration is 3 V to 5.3 V. The input voltage must stay higher than both VIN UVLO and VCC UVLO, otherwise the device will shut down immediately.
 Figure 7-5 shows an example for this single V{IN} configuration.

-V{IN} and EN are the two signals to enable the part.
-For start-up sequence, any sequence between the V{IN} and EN signals can power the device up correctly.
+VIN and EN are the two signals to enable the part.
+For start-up sequence, any sequence between the VIN and EN signals can power the device up correctly.

 Figure 7-5.
+Single V{IN} Configuration for a 12-V Bus

+7.4.4 Powering the Device from a 3.3-V Bus

+The device can also work for up to a 20-A load current when powering from a 3.3-V bus with a single V{IN} configuration.
+To ensure the internal analog circuitry and the gate drives are powered up properly, the VCC pin should be shorted to the VIN pins with low impedance trace.
+A trace with at least 24-mil width is recommended.
+A 2.2- μ F, at least 6.3-V rating VCC-to-PGND decoupling capacitor is still recommended to be placed as close as possible to the VCC pin.
+Due to the maximum rating limit on the VCC pin, the V{IN} input range under this configuration is 3 V to 3.6 V. The input voltage must stay higher than both VIN UVLO and VCC UVLO, otherwise the device will shut down immediately.
+Figure 7-6 shows an example for this single V{IN} configuration.

+VIN and EN are the two signals to enable the part.
+For start-up sequence, any sequence between the VIN and EN signals can power the device up correctly.

-Single VIN Configuration With 3.3-V Bus
+Figure 7-6.
+Single V{IN} Configuration for a 3.3-V Bus

-7.4.5 Powering The Device From A Split-rail Configuration
+7.4.5 Powering The Device from a Split-rail Configuration

-When an external bias, which is at a different level from the main V{IN} bus, is applied onto the VCC pin, the device can be configured to split-rail by utilizing both the main V{IN} bus and VCC bias.
-Connecting a valid VCC bias to VCC pin overrides the internal LDO, thus saves power loss on that linear regulator.
-This configuration helps to improve overall system level efficiency but requires a valid VCC bias.
-3.3-V or 5.0-V rail is the common choice as VCC bias.
+When an external bias, which is at a different level from main V{IN} bus, is applied onto the VCC pin, the device can be configured to split-rail by using both the main VIN bus and VCC bias.
+Connecting a valid VCC bias to VCC pin overrides the internal LDO, thus saving power loss on that linear regulator.
+This configuration helps improve overall system level efficiency but requires a valid VCC bias.
+A 3.3-V rail is the common choice as VCC bias.
 With a stable VCC bias, the V{IN} input range under this configuration can be as low as 2.7 V and up to 16 V.

 The noise of the external bias affects the internal analog circuitry.
-To ensure a proper operation, a clean, low-noise external bias, and good local decoupling capacitor from the VCC pin to PGND pin are required.
-Figure 7-6 shows an example for this split rail configuration.
+To ensure a proper operation, a clean, low-noise external bias and good local decoupling capacitor from the VCC pin to PGND pin are required.
+Figure 7-7 shows an example for this split rail configuration.